opsech-io/opsech.io/content/articles/2017/docker_dns_with_firewalld_on_fedora.md

           icmp-blocks:
           rich rules:

-+   You should now be able to run any docker container and it should be able to use your local dns, confirm with:
++   You should now be able to run any docker container on any docker bridge network, and it should be able to use your local dns.
+Confirm with:

         :::bash
         docker run -it --rm busybox sh -c 'cat /etc/resolv.conf && echo && nslookup opsech.io'